hamsandwichmel/hamsandwichmel.github.io/_pages/about.md

 Hi!
 My name is Mel, and I write and edit books for kids.
 My favorite things are trees, rainbows, and dairy-free ice cream.
 In my opinion, the funniest thing in the world is when food is in places where it’s not supposed to be, like a hotdog in your backpack or a banana on a playground swing.

-I live in Madison, Wisconsin, where I work as a content editor for American Girl.
-It’s pretty much the best job in the world.
-Before working here, I had less-fun jobs, like writing instructions for operating room software and selling sweet tea next to a carnival game that played “Love Shack” on repeat.
-Now, I get to read, write, and edit children’s books all day, which is a lot of fun.
-And last year for my birthday, my coworkers bought me a two-pound tub of rainbow marshmallows, which I named Marsh.
-It doesn’t get much better than that.
+I live in Madison, Wisconsin, where I worked as a content development editor for American Girl for four years.
+It was pretty much the best job in the world!
+I wrote advice and activity books, edited fiction books, and once received a two-pound tub of marshmallows as a birthday gift.

-I went to college in Roanoke, Virginia, where I studied writing and art at Hollins University.
-I picked that school because a lot of children’s book writers had gone there—plus, there was unlimited ice cream in the dining hall.
-After that, I earned my master’s degree in children’s literature at Kansas State, where I studied misplaced and giant food in picture books.
-(Think _Cloudy with a Chance of Meatballs._) My professors told me that reading my papers made them very hungry, which I considered high praise.
+Now, I’m a freelance writer and editor, available to work on children’s fiction, nonfiction, and activity books.
+If you hire me for a project, you’ll get to meet my two feline coworkers, Purrogi and Io.
+They have a variety of skills, including screaming.
+Let’s work together!

+P.S.
+I’m represented by Tracey Adams at [Adams Literary](http://www.adamsliterary.com/).